oVirt/ovirt-site/source/template/reloadableconfiguration.html.md

 Caching of the config values of the vdc_options table, is currently done once, in the initialization of the Backend class.
 Therefore, if a config value is changed, the machine needs to be restarted for the change to take place.

-The Reloadable Configuration feature will allow updating **some** of the values, without restarting the machine.
+The current implementation of reloadable configuration allows updating **some** of the values, without restarting the machine, going forward we would like to support reloading all the configuration values.

 ### PRD